Committees & Boards with Citizen Appointments

 Safe City Oshawa Partnership

 Safe City Oshawa Partnership's function is to work with and mobilize the community to build a safe Oshawa where everyone is free to live, work, learn and play.
-Click here for more information.
+More information about the Safe City Oshawa Partnership.

 The Oshawa Environmental Advisory Committee (OEAC) was established to assist, advise and educate City Council, staff and the community with respect to the protection, enhancement, restoration, management and appreciation of the natural and built environments and to advance Goal B of the Community Strategic Plan.
-Click here for more information.
+More information about the Oshawa Environmental Advisory Committee.

 Oshawa Harbour Commission